-The Smithsonian's National Zoo provides the opportunity for interns to gain experience in enrichment and other husbandry-related tasks at Small Mammals.
-The Intern must target species-specific behaviors for more than 30 species of mammals including carnivores, rodents, and primates.
+The Smithsonian's National Zoo and Conservation Biology Institute provides the opportunity for interns to gain experience in enrichment and other husbandry-related tasks at the Zoo's Small Mammal House.
+The intern must target species-specific behaviors for more than 30 species of mammals, including carnivores, rodents and primates.
 Interns will assist staff in developing new enrichment items and protocols while conducting a related project and shadowing daily keeper duties.

 Through this internship, interns will: